A person who can read, write and teach Persian is called a _________

 Grants in- aid were to be given to private schools affiliated to the government.

 Indians were not allowed to be taught in their mother tongue.

 How did the European learning improve the moral character of Indians?

-Introducing the Indians to European ways of life would change their tastes and then create demand for British goods.
-Wood's Despatch also said that European learning would improve the moral character of Indians.
-This would help in supplying the Company with civil servants who could be trusted.
+Wood’s Despatch said that European learning would improve the moral character of Indians.
+It would make them truthful and honest, and thus supply the Company with civil servants who could be trusted and depended upon.

 Complete by choosing the most appropriate word from the following list of options.
 The introduction of _____________ brought with it ideas of democracy, liberty, fraternity among the minds of Indians